Guidelines for Observations

 Since 2020 with COVID19 restrictions, a number of observations have been conducted by Zoom.

-The roles of the AC, the Observer and the Trainee are similar to those already mentioned.
+The roles of the TC, the Observer and the Trainee are similar to those already mentioned.
 However, Zoom work increases the importance of paying attention to the following issues:

 - Safety and how this is achieved in the group.
 This is particularly important for groups that have only ever met online and have not had the experience of working together in a room.